ALBURO ALBURO AND ASSOCIATES LAW OFFICES ALBURO ALBURO AND ASSOCIATES LAW OFFICES

 The following post does not create a lawyer-client relationship between Alburo Alburo and Associates Law Offices (or any of its lawyers) and the reader.
-It is still best for you to engage the services of your own lawyer to address your legal concerns, if any.
+It is still best for you to engage the services of a lawyer or you may directly contact and consult Alburo Alburo and Associates Law Offices to address your specific legal concerns, if there is any.

 Also, the matters contained in the following were written in accordance with the law, rules, and jurisprudence prevailing at the time of writing and posting, and do not include any future developments on the subject matter under discussion.

 In determining whether an employee’s dismissal (or any other disciplinary sanctions for that matter) had been legal, the inquiry focuses on whether the dismissal violated his right to substantive and procedural due process.
 An employee’s right not to be dismissed without just or authorized cause as provided by law, is covered by his right to substantive due process.
-Compliance with procedure provided in the Labor Code, on the other hand, constitutes the right to procedural due process of an employee [See: G.R.
+Compliance with procedure provided in the Labor Code, on the other hand, constitutes the procedural due process right of an employee [See: G.R.
 No. 200898].

 As for substantive due process, Article 297 of the Labor Code enumerates the just causes for termination, which are:

-- Serious misconduct or willful disobedience by the employee of the lawful orders of his employer or representative in connection with his work;
+1. Serious misconduct or willful disobedience by the employee of the lawful orders of his employer or representative in connection with his work;

-- Gross and habitual neglect by the employee of his duties;
+2. Gross and habitual neglect by the employee of his duties;

-- Fraud or willful breach by the employee of the trust reposed in him by his employer or his duly authorized representative;
+3. Fraud or willful breach by the employee of the trust reposed in him by his employer or duly authorized representative;

-- Commission of a crime or offense by the employee against the person of his employer or any immediate member of his family or his duly authorized representative; and
+4. Commission of a crime or offense by the employee against the person of his employer or any immediate member of his family or his duly authorized representatives; and

-- Other causes analogous to the foregoing.
+5. Other causes analogous to the foregoing.

 Regarding procedural due process, jurisprudential declarations are rich to the effect that the essence of due process is simply an opportunity to be heard, or as applied to administrative proceedings, an opportunity to explain one’s side.
 A formal or trial type hearing is not at all times and in all instances essential to due process, the requirements of which are satisfied where the parties are afforded fair and reasonable opportunity to explain their side of the controversy [See: G.R.
 No. 157603].

-In dismissing employees, what comes into mind is the two-notice rule: Notice to Explain (“NTE”), and Notice of Decision (“ND”).
+In dismissing employees, what comes into mind is the twin-notice rule: Notice to Explain (“NTE”), and Notice of Decision (“ND”).
 The NTE is issued for the purpose of apprising the employee that an offense is being charged against him, and he is given the opportunity to defend himself.
 The ND, on the other hand, apprises the employee that a determination has been made on whether or not he is guilty of the offense charged, and the penalty imposed upon him if indeed found guilty.

 How the offense was committed